What is a trust?

 What are the benefits of putting something into trust?

-Writing a policy into trust is a tax-efficient and sensible way to protect your clients’ policies and makes sure that the proceeds are paid to your clients’ chosen beneficiaries.
+Writing a plan into trust is a tax-efficient and sensible way to protect your clients’ policies and makes sure that the proceeds are paid to your clients’ chosen beneficiaries.

 What policies can be put into trust?

-A VitalityLife policy can be put into trust whenever it suits your clients – at application or later.
+A VitalityLife plan can be put into trust whenever it suits your clients – at application or at a later date.
 Existing policies and PruProtect policies can also be put into trust.
-Where the plan is being placed into a business trust it is essential that the trust is only applied at application, in order to avoid unwanted and potentially expensive capital gains tax implications.
+Where the plan is being placed into a business trust it is essential that the trust is only applied at application, in order to avoid unwanted and potentially expensive capital gains tax implications

-Setting up a trust can be easier than you think and can provide your clients with real financial and protection benefits:
+Setting up a trust can be easier than you think:

 Tax planning